 - a.
 At least one artifact must emphasize standard written English.
 For example, the Literary Analysis Essay.

 - b.
 At least one artifact must emphasize oral and non-verbal communication.
-For example, the Podcast assignment.
+For example, the Poster or Student Teaching assignment.

 - c.
 At least one artifact must emphasize intentional visual design.
-For example the Visual Rendering.
+For example the Poster.

 - d.
 At least one artifact must emphasize electronic communication.
-The Visual Rendering and Podcast both emphasize electronic communication, as does the First Week Video.
+The Visual Rendering and Video both emphasize electronic communication, as does the First Week Video.

 - e.
 At least one artifact must emphasize a substantial revision process.
 The revision process must be exemplified (i.e. you must include/embed specific examples) of process documents.
 While multiple drafts are the most common examples of process documents, you are welcome to include brainstorming notes, outlines, proposals, drafts with peer review letters, draft cover letters, scripts, or filmed reflections.

 Sample Student Portfolios

 For full credit on the Final Portfolio, you need to compose a reflective, introductory essay of 1200-1800 words in which you draw out an argument from the projects you completed this semester, i.e. the artifacts you curated into your portfolio.
 A successful Reflective Introduction Essay will accomplish the following: